Are you unable to concentrate and focus while studying?

 Testing yourself is a great way to find out what your weak points are.
 Answer all the questions at the end of the chapters in your textbook.
 You can also redo old exams and quizzes.

 When you review old exams, you are able to see your weak points.
 It will also help you to get in the exam mindset.
 You will feel good when you prove to yourself just how far you have come and that your studying is paying off.
 Make a report card for yourself to see how you are doing on your practice exams and quizzes.
 This way you will be able to quickly see what you need to work on.

 23. Set Aside Time to Relax and Exercise

 Although studying hard is an important aspect of student life, so is downtime.
 Although you should practice self-discipline and remain motivated, eventually you will start to feel tired and lose focus.
-Scheduling time to look at social media, reviewing random questions on Quora, or just having a cup of tea may be just the pick-me-up you need to stay focused during your study session.
+Scheduling time to look at social media, review random questions on Quora, or just have a cup of tea may be just the pick-me-up you need to stay focused during your study session.
 You can also use your downtime as a reward for completing your study session.
 This can help you remain focused on your goals.

 Exercise is also one way how to concentrate while studying.
 Exercising regularly is not only good for the body, but it is also good for your brain.
 Research also points to the fact that when you exercise you can increase your time to focus up to three hours.
 This is because exercise increases blood flow to your brain.
 You can also improve your mood and sleep quality by exercising regularly.
 Exercise is a natural stress reliever, and it can reduce anxiety.
 When stress and anxiety are reduced, you can improve your cognitive function.
-If you exercise regularly, you also reduce your risk of developing Alzheimer’s and you slow down your brain aging process in the long-term.
+If you exercise regularly, you also reduce your risk of developing Alzheimer’s and you slow down your brain aging process in the long term.
 Experts recommend 30 minutes of moderate activity 5 days a week or 150 minutes of moderate activity weekly.